Louay-Barraq/PasswordAndCreditCard-Manager/README.md

 - [X] Handling multiple users
 - [X] Adding or removing a user
-- [X] Each user has his own key that helps in his passwords' encryption
+- [X] Each user has his own key that helps in his passwords, credit card numbers and CVVs' encryption
 - [X] Adding, removing and checking infos of any account the user has
 - [X] Adding, removing and checking infos of any credit card the user has
 - [X] Updating any of the account's infos